TV Tropes Needs Your Help

 - Incidentally, Joe Biden himself was consistently listed as the poorest member of Congress—he came from a working-class background and was elected to the Senate at age 29 (the minimum age to serve is 30; he turned 30 a few weeks after the election and thus met the qualification), and thus had little accumulated wealth prior to politics (he had served as a public defender and then as a small-time corporate lawyer in Delaware for a few years).

-- New York mayor Michael Bloomberg is the 20th richest person in the world.
+- Michael Bloomberg, Mayor of New York 2002-2014, is the 20th richest person in the world.
 He's also a very popular (if eminently easy to to make jokes about) and, by most accounts very effective, three term mayor (although his connections to Wall Street and incessant nanny-state policy proposals started to chafe by the end of the third term).
 Also probably incorruptible, for the simple reason that it's hard to bribe a man who has $22 billion.

 - Howard Hughes.
 After he flew around the Arctic circle he even said, "What's that they say about the idle rich again?
 I must not have heard."
 Though born into money he greatly advanced his personal wealth by ventures into a variety of fields.
 First he financed and directed Hell's Angels the first multi-mullion dollar production, and one of the most successful movies of history.
 Then he ventured into aviation, patenting and inventing a number of innovative concepts like powered control surfaces and grounded in rivets.
 As a pilot he set numerous records, some of them in planes of his design.
 Hell no one was able to build a more massive aircraft than the Spruce Goose for decades.
 In his later years he became a reclusive hermit who pretty much owned Las Vegas.
 Many speculate if he didn't have such horrible Germophobia and other mental illnesses that he would have made much more than Rockefeller.